Email FacebookTwitterMenu burgerClose thin

 Share

 A Roth IRA affords some key tax benefits for savers, chiefly the ability to make tax-free withdrawals in retirement.
 Typically, the scope of investments available through an IRA is determined by the company that holds your accounts.
 A self-directed Roth IRA, however, can offer more choices for building a portfolio.
-If you’re uncertain whether a self-directed Roth IRA is right for you, consider speaking with a financial advisor.

 Self-Directed Roth IRA Basics

-A self-directed Roth IRA is an individual retirement account that offers you control over how your money is invested.
-These accounts are offered by brokerages, just like any other type of IRA.
-You choose which brokerage acts as a custodian for the account.
-Once you make the minimum opening deposit, if required, you can decide how your money is invested.
-This means that the brokerage acting as your custodian can not offer you any investment advice; you’re truly self-directing your account.
+Once you make the minimum opening deposit to open the IRA, you can decide how your money is invested.
+This means that the brokerage acting as your custodian may not offer you any investment advice, so you truly self-direct your account.

 Who Can Contribute to a Self-Directed Roth IRA?